BootstrapCMS/CMS/README.md

 3. After making theme changes, you will have to run `php artisan app:update`.

-## Setting Up Plugins

-Bootstrap CMS supports plugins through [CMS Core](https://github.com/GrahamCampbell/CMS-Core).
-Note that Bootstrap CMS already ships with the [CMS LogViewer](https://github.com/GrahamCampbell/CMS-LogViewer) plugin.

-1. Add the plugin's package name to your `composer.json`.
-2. Add the service provider for the plugin in`app/config/cms.php`.
-3. Run `composer update` then `php artisan app:update` to install the plugin.

 ## Usage

 There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Bootstrap-CMS) for Bootstrap CMS.